-The final section provides a summary of the key accomplishments, challenges, and opportunities learned from the city's previous Housing Element.
+This section provides a summary of the key accomplishments, challenges, and opportunities learned from the city's previous Housing Element.
 The city's RHNA for the fifth housing cycle (2015 - 2022) was 3,100 units.
-The city was able to achieve many of its goals through successful implementation of most of its policies and programs but fell short of its affordable housing goals.
-Key accomplishments include increased accessory dwelling unit (ADU) production, new funding sources, protecting existing affordable housing units, and using new technology to speed up development.
-Significant progress was also made on the design and entitlement of two affordable housing projects on city-owned properties in Downtown.
-From 2015 through January 2022, the City has been able to achieve a total of 2,573 new housing units and exceed its market rate housing target; however, this only represents 81 percent of the city's RHNA.
-A variety of factors have contributed to this production shortfall, including high land and construction costs, outdated policies, and community division regarding intensity of growth and building heights.
+The City was able to achieve many of its goals through successful implementation of most of its policies and programs, but fell short of its affordable housing production goals.
+Key accomplishments included increased accessory dwelling unit (ADU) production, new affordable housing funding sources, protecting existing affordable housing units, and using new technology and streamlined processes to speed up development approvals.
+During this time, the City also adopted updates to the Below Market Rate (BMR) Program to increase minimum inclusionary housing requirements from 10% to 15% for residential development projects.
+Significant progress was also made on the design, entitlement and/or construction of two affordable housing projects on City-owned properties in Downtown (Kiku Crossing and Bespoke).
+From 2015 through the end of 2022, the City was able to achieve a total of 2,501 new housing units and exceed its market rate housing target; however, this only represents 81 percent of the city's total RHNA for Cycle 5.
+A variety of factors have contributed to this production shortfall, including high land and construction costs1, outdated policies, and community division regarding intensity of growth and building heights.
 The lessons learned over this past cycle have been used to help inform the Housing Plan in this Housing Element.

-It should be noted during Cycle 5, national and global factors contributed to the high cost of construction including: a) The Great Recession which affected the banking industry and residential investments; b) COVID-19 pandemic which contributed to construction worker shortage, and c) 2021-2022 Global Supply Chain Crisis which contributed to construction material cost increases and delays that extended construction schedules locally by a year or more.
+1 It should be noted during Cycle 5, national and global factors contributed to the high cost of construction including: a) The Great Recession which affected the banking industry and residential investments; b) COVID-19 pandemic which contributed to construction worker and material shortages, and c) 2021-2022 Global Supply Chain Crisis which contributed to construction material cost increases and delays that extended construction schedules locally by a year or more.